The Hoyzer Affair: What was Jude Bellingham referring to? | DW | 06.12.2021

 Back in 2005, German football was rocked by a match-fixing scandal when it emerged that referee Robert Hoyzer had manipulated a series of matches in 2004 in the second division, third tier and German Cup on behalf of a Berlin-based Croatian betting mafia.

-According to Spiegel magazine, Hoyzer, then 24, made around €67,000 (roughly $75,000 at the current exchange rate) in premiums from fixing matches on which his Croatian controllers had betted.
-He was sentenced to two years and five months in prison and banned for life from refereeing.
+According to Spiegel magazine, Hoyzer, then 24, made around €67,000 (roughly $75,000 at the current exchange rate) in premiums from fixing matches upon which his Croatian controllers had betted.
+He was sentenced to two years and five months in prison, and banned for life from refereeing.

 Most infamously, Hoyzer had helped ensure that SC Paderborn knocked Bundesliga side Hamburg out of the cup on August 21, 2004, by awarding the amateur side a controversial penalty and sending off a HSV player for remonstrating, helping Paderborn to come from 0-2 down to win 4-2.
 HSV were subsequently awarded €500,000 in compensation.